Lumcoin/leaf-type-mixture/README.md

 pytest
 ```

-The code was formatted using following commands:
+The code was formatted using the following commands:
 ```bash
 pip install isort black[jupyter] isort --profile black .